Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Bifurcation analysis

-Now, a simple computation using the Riemann--Roch formula (combined with the Riemann--Hurwitz formula for $\varphi$ and condition (1) of Definition \ref{elem-wall}) shows that the left side of \eqref{index-decomp} is $-2r$.
-On the other hand, using \cite[Lemma 2.10]{Wendl-19}, we have $\dim_\bR(\theta^*)^H\cdot\text{ind}_{\bR}(D^N_{\psi,\theta}) \le -2r$ while each summand on the right side of \eqref{index-decomp} is $\le 0$.
-Thus, we must have equality in all these inequalities.
 If $r>0$, this immediately gives us (i) and (ii).
 If $r = 0$, then we get (ii) as above and (i) follows from Definition \ref{elem-wall} and the non-triviality of $\delta$.
-Finally, \eqref{ker-final} and \eqref{coker-final} are formal consequences of statements (i) and (ii). \end{proof}
+Now, \eqref{ker-final} and \eqref{coker-final} are formal consequences of statements (i), (ii), and \eqref{fixed-point-quasi-iso}.
+Finally, for the isomorphism \eqref{eq-to-non-eq-iso}, observe that